rails/rails/guides/source/routing.md

 | PATCH/PUT | /geocoder      | update  | update the one and only geocoder resource     |
 | DELETE    | /geocoder      | destroy | delete the geocoder resource                  |

 NOTE: Because you might want to use the same controller for a singular route (`/account`) and a plural route (`/accounts/45`), singular resources map to plural controllers.
+So that, for example, `resource :photo` and `resources :photos` creates both singular and plural routes that map to the same controller (`PhotosController`).

 A singular resourceful route generates these helpers: